mapbox/shp-write/README.md

 Generate a ArrayBuffer of a zipped shapefile, dbf, and prj, from a GeoJSON object.

-### DEPRECTEAD!
-May be removed in a future version
 ### `download(geojson, [options])`

-Given a [GeoJSON](http://geojson.org/) FeatureCollection as an object, converts convertible features into Shapefiles and triggers a download.

-The additional `options` parameter is passed to the underlying `zip` call.
+> [!WARNING]

-This is now marked as deprecated because it applies to browsers only and the user should instead rely on an external library for this functionality like `file-saver` or `downloadjs`
+> This is now marked as deprecated because it applies to browsers only and the user should instead rely on an external library for this functionality like `file-saver` or `downloadjs`

+Given a [GeoJSON](http://geojson.org/) FeatureCollection as an object, converts convertible features into Shapefiles and triggers a download. `options` is passed to the underlying `zip` call.

 ## Other Implementations